HL7/rtq-ig/input/pagecontent/question.md

 - Sponsor system auto-routes to CMC and labeling teams
 - Response deadline is enforced
 - Full audit trail from EMA to MAH

 ---
-### HTML presentation example

-The following is a HTML rendering of a FHIR Questionnaire with synthetic Quality: <a href="questionex1.html">Sample question from a regulator to a market authorization</a>

----